gloveboxes/Create-a-talking-image-recognition-solution-with-Azure-IoT-Edge-Azure-Cognitive-Services/zdocs/module_1_introduction/README.md

 So, with that overview of Azure IoT Edge here were my considerations and constraints for the solution.

-1. The solution should scale from a Raspberry Pi (running Raspbian Linux) on ARM32v7, to my desktop development environment, to an industrial capable IoT Edge device such as those found in the [Certified IoT Edge Catalog](https://catalog.azureiotsolutions.com/).
+1. The solution should scale from a Raspberry Pi (running Raspberry Pi OS Linux) on ARM32v7, to my Linux desktop development environment, to an industrial capable IoT Edge device such as those found in the [Certified IoT Edge Catalog](https://catalog.azureiotsolutions.com/).

 2. The solution needs camera input, I used a USB Webcam for image capture as it was supported across all target devices.

-3. The camera capture module needed Docker USB device pass-through (not supported by Docker on Windows) so that plus targeting Raspberry Pi meant that I need to target Azure IoT Edge on Linux.

-4. I wanted my developer experience to mirror the devices I was targeting plus I needed Docker support for the USB webcam, so I developed the solution on my Ubuntu 18.04 developer desktop.
-See my [Ubuntu for Azure Developers](https://gloveboxes.github.io/Ubuntu-for-Azure-Developers/) guide.

-    As a workaround, if your development device is locked to Windows then use Ubuntu in Virtual Box which allows USB device pass-through which you can then pass-through to Docker in the Virtual Machine.
-A bit convoluted but it does work.